The complete guide to handmade soap in India

 Read more: Glycerin vs goat milk soap: which suits Indian skin?

-Goat milk — for sensitive, dry, or eczema-prone skin
+Goat milk — for sensitive or dry skin

 Goat milk replaces water in the soap base.
-It contains lactic acid — a gentle alpha-hydroxy acid that dissolves dead skin cell bonds without any scrubbing.
-It also contains fats that skin absorbs easily and vitamins A through E. The bar feels creamy.
+It contains natural fats that skin absorbs easily and vitamins in the form they occur naturally in milk.
+The bar feels creamy.
 After washing, skin feels nourished rather than just clean.
 Goat milk is the most versatile base: it suits sensitive skin, dry skin, and anyone switching from commercial soap for the first time.

 Read more: What makes goat milk soap beneficial for sensitive skin and Shea butter + goat milk for dry, sensitive skin.